Historic counties of England: Defence

 In the 1540s the office of Lord Lieutenant was instituted.
 The lieutenants had a military role, previously exercised by the sheriffs, and were made responsible for raising and organising the militia in each county.
 The lieutenancies were subsequently given responsibility for the Volunteer Force.
 In 1871 the lieutenants lost their positions as heads of the militia, and their office became largely ceremonial.
 The Cardwell and Childers Reforms of the British Army linked the recruiting areas of infantry regiments to the counties.

 Parliamentary representation

 Each English county sent two Knights of the Shire to the House of Commons (in addition to the burgesses sent by boroughs).
 Yorkshire gained two members in 1821 when Grampound was disenfranchised.
-The Great Reform Act of 1832 reapportioned members throughout the counties, many of which were also split into parliamentary divisions.
+The Great Reform Act 1832 reapportioned members throughout the counties, many of which were also split into parliamentary divisions.
 Constituencies based on the ancient county boundaries remained in use until 1918.

 Local government

 From the 16th century onwards the county was increasingly used as a unit of local government as the justices of the peace took on various administrative functions known as "county business".
 This was transacted at the quarter sessions, summoned four times a year by the lord lieutenant.
 By the 19th century the county magistrates were exercising powers over the licensing of alehouses, the construction of bridges, prisons and asylums, the superintendence of main roads, public buildings and charitable institutions, and the regulation of weights and measures.
 The justices were empowered to levy local taxes to support these activities, and in 1739 these were unified as a single "county rate", under the control of a county treasurer.
 In order to build and maintain roads and bridges, a salaried county surveyor was to be appointed.

 By the 1880s it was being suggested that it would be more efficient if a wider variety of functions were provided on a county-wide basis.